-Receives a message from a socket, but returns a select continuation or a completion term if no message could be returned immediately.
+Receives a message from a socket, but returns a select continuation if no message could be returned immediately.

-The same as infinite time-out recvfrom/1, 2, 3, 4 but if no message can be delivered immediately, the function returns (on /Unix) {select, SelectInfo} or (on Windows) {completion, CompletionInfo}, and the caller will then receive one of these messages:

-${\ '\ socket', \ Socket, \ select, \ SelectHandle}\ (with the \ SelectHandle that was contained in the \ SelectInfo)\ when data has arrived.}$
+The same as infinite time-out recvfrom/1,2,3,4 but if no message cannot delivered immediately, the function returns {select, SelectInfo}, and the caller will then receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when data has arrived.
 A subsequent call to recvfrom/1,2,3,4 will then return the message.